tobiasbriones/losnot-in-paradise/README.md

 also the fact that the obstacles in the game make it quite tough to overcome, so that you are obviously lost but not precisely in paradise.

+The third party game assets (audios) are missing yet.
+I just need to put the resource licenses and links into a NOTICE file and then add the files for the project to be able to run successfully.

 ## Screenshots

 [![Animated GIF](https://raw.githubusercontent.com/TobiasBriones/images/main/gencesk-2d/gencesk-2d-prototype-2018/lostnot-in-paradise-sample-1.gif)](https://github.com/TobiasBriones/images/tree/main/gencesk-2d)